franqulator/cuefinger/README.md

 Cuefinger 1 gives you the possibility to remote control Universal Audio's Console Application via Network (TCP).

+In a recording studio this gives the studio musician the possibility to access the cue mix via a linux or windows tablet.
+Multiple connections from different divices at the same time are possible.
+E.g using an UA Apollo interface with 4 cue busses together with 4 tablet-pcs makes it possible for 4 musicians to each control their individual cue mix.

 Cuefinger 1 is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or